erfnzdeh/TubeDigest/README.md

 ### How it works:

-1. **Automatic Proxy Fetching**: The bot automatically fetches fresh proxy lists from the Geonode API every hour
+1. **Automatic Proxy Fetching**: The bot automatically fetches 25 fresh proxies from the Geonode API every hour
-2. **Quality Filtering**: Proxies are filtered based on uptime (>70%), speed, and anonymity level
+2. **Sequential Rotation**: Proxies are used in order based on their API ranking (typically sorted by ping/response time)
-3. **Smart Rotation**: High-quality proxies are preferred with weighted random selection
-4. **Fallback System**: Working proxies are saved locally as fallback in case the API is unavailable
+3. **No Quality Filtering**: All fetched proxies are used to maximize availability and rotation
+4. **Automatic Failover**: If a proxy fails, the bot immediately tries the next one in the sequence
-5. **Retry Logic**: If a transcript fetch fails with a proxy, the bot will retry with different proxies
+5. **Retry Logic**: Uses up to 5 different proxies before falling back to direct connection

+### Proxy Rotation Logic:

+- **Order**: Proxies are used in the order received from the API (pre-sorted by ping/response time)
+- **Iteration**: Sequential iteration through the proxy list (proxy 1, 2, 3...
+25, then back to 1)
+- **Retry Strategy**: Each failed request tries the next proxy in sequence
+- **Fallback**: Last attempt always uses direct connection if all proxies fail

 ### Testing the Proxy System: